 If the dashboard warning light is ignored or the DPF is not regenerated by taking the car on a motorway for a good run out, it can become more blocked and the engine will eventually go into ‘safe’ or ‘limp’ mode.
 At this point, you will most likely see a new dash warning saying that the car should be taken to a garage resulting in a repair which could be expensive.

 The garage may be able to force the DPF regeneration by connecting the engine management system to a diagnostics machine.
-This typically costs around £250, but can also damage the DPF through thermal shock.
-Replacement DPFs cost around £1,000, so it’s really not worth letting yours become clogged, no matter how late you are for work.
+This typically costs around £250 but can also damage the DPF through thermal shock.

 What are the legal consequences of removing a DPF filter?

-DPFs are fitted to diesel cars to meet European emissions regulations, so it’s actually an offence to remove them and you could be fined under the Road Vehicles (Construction and Use) Regulations Act.
+DPFs are fitted to diesel cars to meet European emissions regulations, so it’s actually an offence to remove them, and you could be fined under the Road Vehicles (Construction and Use) Regulations Act.
 It can also invalidate your insurance and cause you to fail your MOT.
-Previously, removing your DPF meant instant MOT failure, but under changes brought in in 2018 you can fail if it’s still in place but you’ve tampered with it.
+Previously, removing your DPF meant instant MOT failure, but under changes brought in in 2018, you can fail if it’s still in place, but has been tampered with.
 It basically needs to be intact and working or you’ll fail your MOT.

 So, while you might think removing your car’s DPF will save money on potential repair bills, the consequences will almost certainly cost you more in the long term.